IzODA/IzODA.github.io/docs/anaconda/anaconda.md

 - Some operations with the Dask package may result in error messages about broken pipes

 Work is continuing to resolve the problems underlying the restriction set.
 We will remove restrictions as they are resolved, and fully support the beta functions above as verification is completed.

+## Migration Guides
+As more packages are updated, there can be intrusive changes to existing Anaconda environments that may require changes.

+Two of the known package migration changes are [Apache Maven](maven-migration/) and [JupyterHub to Jupyter Enterprise Gateway](jeg-migration/).